 “One more thing,” said Donna.
 “We had no idea how many English-speaking residents were in Nerja and the surrounding area.
 They seem to be adopting us as their place of solace in this sunny corner of a foreign field.”

 “Which means?”
-I said.
+I ask.

 “The bar is full at midday and every evening from about seven,” said Mark, smirking.